ibm-cloud-docs/discovery/train.md

 See [Training data requirements](/docs/services/discovery/train.html#reqs) for the minimum requirements for training, as well as the training limits.

+See [Usage monitoring](/docs/services/discovery/feedback.html) for details on tracking usage and using this data to help you understand and improve your applications.

 <!-- A trained Discovery service instance is intended primarily for use with natural language queries, but it works equally well with queries that use structured syntax. -->  <!-- See [Query Concepts](/docs/services/discovery/using.html) and the [Query reference](/docs/services/discovery/query-reference.html) for information about structured queries and natural language queries. -->

 The components needed to train a Discovery instance include the following: